tobiasbrodd/neural-network-python/README.md

-# neural-network
+# neural-network-python
-A neural network implemented from scratch
+A neural network implemented from scratch in Python

 ## Reading List
 * [Build a Neural Network](https://enlight.nyc/projects/neural-network/)